Worried you are a bad person? Or that someone you know, like a boss or ex, is showing signs of Machiavellianism?

-For psychotherapy to be effective, a client needs to be honest and allow a trusting relationship to form between themselves and their therapist.
+For psychotherapy to be effective, a client needs to be honest.
+And they need to allow a trusting relationship to form between themselves and their therapist.
 Machiavellianism is a trait whereby a person is often dishonest and does not trust others.

 Cognitive behavioural therapy is one type of therapy that is sometimes recommended for those with malevolent personality traits.
-It espouses that the way we think dictates our behaviour, so by identifying and replacing disordered thoughts and feelings we can then transform behaviour.
+It works on the concept that the way we think dictates our behaviour.
+By identifying and replacing disordered thoughts and feelings, we can then transform behaviour.

 How Do I Know If I Have the Machiavellian Trait?

 While you can find your score on the Machiavellian Scale by trying the test online, self diagnosis is not recommended.
 If you really are worried you have the trait a proper diagnosis with a mental health professional is recommended.

 I Am Sure My Boss/ Ex / Family Member Has the Machiavellianism Trait, What Do I Do?

 The problem then lies in the fact that those who do have the Machiavellian trait rarely will want to change or seek help.